 View this post on Instagram

 Mount Proboscis, before the storm.
-We just returned from a very tranquil three weeks in the mountains, Unfortunately due to a savage storm we weren’t able to complete our main objective.
+We just returned from a very tranquil three weeks in the mountains, Unfortunately a big storm came in and left us tent bound for 20 days!
 All part of the game and an amazing trip nonetheless.
 Many thanks to the @alpineclubcan and the John Lauchlan award for making this northern adventure possible.

 It was quite difficult to explain to the helicopter pilot that we didn’t want to go shoot goats from his chopper like his typical clients, we wanted to be dropped off under a mountain he had never heard off.
 After a short flight we found Todd Skinner’s base camp.
 How can you tell it was Todd’s?
 There were bolts on every boulder for tarps and hanging food.